kristianmandrup/jquery-ui-bootstrap-rails/README.md

 Cheers!

+## Important

+Just discovered this repo and gem: [jquery-ui-bootstrap-theme-rails](jquery-ui-bootstrap-theme-rails) Please use instead or help merge the various forks into a nice gem for Rails that works with Bootstrap 2.1 :)

 ## Contributing to jquery-ui-bootstrap-rails

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.